International Student Enrollment

 3. After you log in, click on 'Insurance' in the side menu on the left of the page.

-4. Fill in the 'International Student Insurance Waiver Request' E-Form.
+4. Fill in the ‘International Student Insurance Appeal Request’ E-Form.
 You must upload a copy of your insurance policy in English as well as proof of your coverage (a copy of your insurance card) in the e-form.
 The insurance policy must include information about what is covered through the insurance.

 Insurance for Students on Optional Practical Training (OPT)